PhiliLegault/smartCompass/README.md

 The code used for the demos can be found [here](https://gerrit.ericsson.se/#/admin/projects/MontrealGarage/smartCompass)

-### With GPS
+### GPS Demo
 #### Description
 For running the demo with GPS the goal is to set one of the devices with the current location of ericsson, this device stays inside the garage and is the one observed.
 The second device is taken outside around the building at different positions.
 This will result in the point on the observed compass changing position.
 The data will also be displayed on the web interface which shows the gps coordinates of the second device, its distance and bearing from the first devices coordinate points.
+This is to demonstrate to capability to show how you could find another person with the device.

 #### Operation